SudoDotDog/Brontosaurus/docs/vocabulary.md

 -   Private key is a generated password for token signature creation.
 -   Every application owns a different private key.
--   User can not retrieve private key by any method.
+-   Users can not retrieve private keys by any method.

 ### Public Key

 -   Public key is a generated password for token signature validation.
 -   Every application owns a different public key.
--   User can get public key by red module or green module.
+-   Users can get the public key by the red module or green module.

 ## R

 ### Red

 -   Red is a `brontosaurus` module.
--   Red module is use to interact with database by admin users.
+-   Red module is used to interact with the database by admin users.

 ## T